 One of the most versatile kitchen gadgets is the mason jar.
 Use it for coffee, water, salad dressing or to pickle garlic.
 The jars can also hold tea lights at night and for other decorative uses.
 They are simple to clean, sturdy and easy to replace.

 Perfect for travel days or days when we plan to be out all day.
 Start a meal at night for a hearty breakfast or start a meal in the morning for a hearty dinner.
 The slow cooker doesn’t heat up the motorhome the way our gas range would and we save on LP gas.
-We have a series of cooking videos on our YouTube channel featuring the crock pot.
+Update: As of writing this post, we have discovered the wonders of the Instant Pot.
+It has since replaced our crock pot and we make almost everything in it.
+We have a series of cooking videos on our YouTube channel featuring the Crock Pot and Instant Pot.

 The Norcold refrigerator in our RV did not come with a thermometer.
 In order to tell the temperature, we picked up a small thermometer that we leave in the refrigerator door.
 This way we know when to adjust the temperature to keep the refrigerator in range.

 The sphere ice molds are fun, but they also melt slower than regular ice cubes.
 This way our drinks don’t get diluted as quickly.
 We use them with water, cold brew coffee, and cocktails.
 We have four of them that fit perfectly in the door of our freezer.

 Being able to run the kitchen vent when it’s raining outside has made a huge difference.
 Now I can cook inside the RV when it’s raining outside without letting the rain inside.
 Read the full review of our Fan-Tastic Vent Cover.

 We hope you found this list helpful and feel free to leave a comment and share your kitchen gadgets for RVs.